 Why do I start to itch when I meditate?

-Do I have to follow a certain religion to mediate?
+Do I have to follow a certain religion to meditate?

 When should I meditate and how often?